 The Regional Inshore Fisheries Groups (RIFGs) are non-statutory bodies that aim to improve the management of fisheries in the 0-12 nautical mile zone of Scottish waters and to give commercial inshore fishers a strong voice in wider marine planning initiatives.

-The North West Coast RIFG covers from Cape Wrath in the north to Ardnamurchan Point, including the Inner Hebrides and Firth of Clyde.
+The Southwest RIFG covers the area from the national border with England in the west to Ardnamurchan Point, including the Inner Hebrides south of Ardnamurchan Point.

 The Outer Hebrides RIFG covers inshore waters from the baselines between the Butt of Lewis and Barra Head, as well as the sea out from St Kilda, the Flannan Isles, North Rona and Sula Sgeir.